pantheon-systems/documentation/source/_docs/guides/drupal8-commandline.md

     Now that you are signed into all three environments you should be seeing the development footer in Dev and Test but not Live.

-12. Push your code changes to the live environment:
+12. Push your code changes to the Live environment:

         terminus env:deploy $TERMINUS_SITE.live --updatedb --cc  --note="Deploying exported config to enable modules"